-Other losses mainly consists of exchange losses from US dollars denominated export receivables result from RMB appreciation.
+Other losses mainly consists of exchange losses from US dollars and Euro denominated receivables result from RMB fluctuation.

-We have borrowed certain amounts of US dollars or Hong Kong dollars denominated loans to reduce the above exchange risk of US denominated export receivables.
-The respective exchange gain will be classified as the finance income-net in accordance with accounting requirements.
+We have borrowed certain amounts of US dollars denominated loans/convertible bond to reduce the above exchange risk of US denominated export receivables.
+The respective exchange loss will be classified as the finance income-net in accordance with accounting requirements.